 Mallory Soldner (Ph.D.
 2014) is, in her words, “driven to push the boundaries of how to do the most good with data.”
-She came to Georgia Tech and the Stewart School of Industrial & Systems Engineering (ISyE) in 2009 specifically to focus on health and humanitarian issues by completing her graduate work with the Center for Health & Humanitarian Systems (CHHS).
+She came to Georgia Tech and the Stewart School of Industrial and Systems Engineering (ISyE) in 2009 specifically to focus on health and humanitarian issues by completing her graduate work with the Center for Health & Humanitarian Systems (CHHS).
 She was particularly interested in the Center’s work on cutting-edge humanitarian applications of operations research tying to social impact, led by William W. George Chair and ADVANCE Professor Pinar Keskinocak, Harold R. and Mary Anne Nash Professor Julie Swann, and Ozlem Ergun (now at Northeastern University).

 Soldner is now an advanced analytics manager for UPS, where she works on research and development projects and consults within the company.
 Her recent TED@UPS talk, “Your Company's Data Could Help End World Hunger,” is featured on the TED website and to date has been seen almost 675,000 times.